EmbeddedChan/DroidOTDR/README.md

 📄 PDF report export for sharing results

-Improved UI and fixed several bugs in version 1.0
+Improved UI and fixed several bugs in version 1.

-Mainly used for analyzing fiber optic networks on mobile.

-**DroidOTDR** is an Android application developed for analyzing and visualizing OTDR (Optical Time Domain Reflectometer) trace data.

-> 📱 Developed by **Chan**, a hardware engineer now exploring Android development.

----

 ## 🔧 Features

-- Load and parse `.sor` files based on Telcordia SR-4731 standard
+- Load and parse .sor and .msor files based on Telcordia SR-4731 standard
 - Visualize OTDR trace data
 - Display key measurement events and parameters
 - Lightweight UI, optimized for offline use

-More features will be added in future releases.

----

 ## 📸 Screenshots